 Telemedicine has the ability to enhance home health care in a number of ways.
 It reduces the need for certain kinds of nurse visits, allows remote monitoring, improves medication compliance and enhances patient education.
-However, a home health nurse can’t be replaced by video conferencing equipment, especially in an elderly population that often suffers from social isolation.
+However, a home health and assisted living nurse can’t be replaced by video conferencing equipment, especially in an elderly population that often suffers from social isolation.

 A recent qualitative study published by BioMed Central Health Services Research suggests that many nurses dislike the use of telemedicine in home health environments.
 They dislike how the technology changes clinical routines, how it marginalizes clinical expertise and how it diminishes interactions with patients.
 Whether nurses are LPNs, RNs, BSNs or MSNs working as supervisors (click here to research programs), they should accept, even reluctantly, that telemedicine isn’t going anywhere.
 At the same time, home health organizations need to address nurses’ concerns about telemedicine’s disruptive effect on their workloads and their patients.